What Is Product Marketing Management?

 Product Marketing Manager intersection

 You might be wondering why it’s so important.
-But without marketing, you wouldn’t have found your way onto this article!
+Well, without marketing, you wouldn’t have found your way onto this article!
 You might have chosen a completely different phone to the one you have now.
 You might have a different favorite brand of coffee, or be working for a completely different company!

+Marketing tells the story of a product, and helps communicate what the brand stands for.
 If you have a competitor who has a remarkably similar product to yours, it’s your storytelling – your Why – which will set you apart and help you find your customers.

 You might also be interested in: Understanding Product-Market Fit

-What Does a Product Marketing Manager Do?
+What does a Product Marketing Manager do?

 A Product Marketing Manager owns the positioning, messaging, and branding of a product.
 They will also gather and process customer feedback, and manage some aspects of customer relations after launch.
+Essentially they work on moving customers through a funnel that converts them from a general audience, into loyal fans.

-You may have seen this funnel before:
+You may have seen the Product Marketing funnel before:

 Product Marketing Funnel